JalalAl-Tamimi/R-Cog_Imp_Prosody_VQ/README.md

    a.
 This [notebook](https://jalalal-tamimi.github.io/R-Cog_Imp_Prosody_VQ/ACE_Classification5Categories.nb.html) contains the full RF analyses for the 78 combinations of models: 6 Types of Predictors (three acoustic and in combination with the cognitive) * 13 Types of Comparison

    b.
-This [notebook](https://jalalal-tamimi.github.io/R-Cog_Imp_Prosody_VQ/ACE_Radar_charts_Pros_VQ_Neuro_sign_PIMP.nb.html) contains the radar charts for the most inlfuential predictors identified via Random Forests using the PIMP approach
+This [notebook](https://jalalal-tamimi.github.io/R-Cog_Imp_Prosody_VQ/ACE_Radar_charts_Pros_VQ_Neuro_sign_PIMP.nb.html) contains the radar charts for the most influential predictors identified via Random Forests using the PIMP approach

 3. Multinomial Logit Regression (MLR)